 Close to the island's southern-most tip, in an attractive setting, are the substantial ruins of the medieval St Blane's Church.
 This was built in the 1200s on the site of an dark age monastery founded by St Catan, who was active in establishing Christianity on the island.

 The west side of the Isle of Bute is in stark contrast to the very Victorian east side.
-Here you will find a much more typically Hebridean feel to the countryside, with its lonely beaches and windswept headlands.
+Here you will find a much more typically Hebridean feel to the countryside, with lonely shorelines and windswept headlands.

 Some four miles up the coast, beyond the fine sandy beach of Scalpsie Bay, is St Ninian's Point and the ruins of another 6th Century chapel.
 This is an area of outstanding natural beauty, a place to pause and take in the stunning views out to the uninhabited island of Inchmarnock, a place where, according to tradition, alcoholics were banished in the 1700s.